juandarr/juandarr.github.io/projects/project-robotics-1.md

   - Computer Vision
   - Arduino
   - C++
 summary: I developed a robotic system for surveillance.
-The system is equipped with a camera which used computer vision algorithms for object detection, sonar sensors and bumpers for obstacle avoidance and an array of IR sensors for line tracking.
+The system features an android camera with computer vision algorithms for object detection, sonar sensors and bumpers for obstacle avoidance and an array of IR sensors for line tracking.
 ---

 <div class="ui small rounded images">